Chart Color Schemes

 Educational outcomes in Chittaway Bay fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.1%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 11.0%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 43.2% of residents aged 15+ holding them - advanced diplomas at 8.8% and certificates at 34.4%.
-Educational participation is high, with 26.4% of residents currently enrolled in formal education: 9.6% in primary, 6.2% in secondary, and 2.9% in tertiary education.
+Vocational credentials are prominent, with 43.2% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (34.4%).
+Educational participation is high at 26.4%, with 9.6% in primary education, 6.2% in secondary education, and 2.9% pursuing tertiary education.

 Educational participation is notably high, with 26.4% of residents currently enrolled in formal education.
 This includes 9.6% in primary education, 6.2% in secondary education, and 2.9% pursuing tertiary education.